nelci592/reporting-docs/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action.md

           the user clicks the link in the summary report, the target detail report opens and displays the information for that specific value.

-To define a drill-through action add a [T:Telerik.Reporting.NavigateToReportAction]() on an item.
+To define a drill-through action add a [NavigateToReportAction](/reporting/api/Telerik.Reporting.NavigateToReportAction) on an item.

 >note The Target report of a drill-through action should always have a default constructor, so it can be instantiated.